thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 different HTML based on two things: the props the component received and the state it has.

-With state we can control when React should re-render a component and therefore re-execute all the code within.
+With state, we can control when React should re-render a component and therefore re-execute all the code within.
 We do this to show new, updated information to the user.

 The idea at the core of React is simple and elegant: let it handle all rendering so it can make it efficient and easy to deal with.
-After all, our apps's purpose is to show something to the end-user.
-It does this by offering a simple api: state.
+After all, our apps' purpose is to show something to the end-user.
+It does this by offering a simple API: state.

-In my mental model state is like a especial property inside the box.
-It's independent from everything else that happens within it.
-It will get a default value on first render and always be up to date with the latest value.
+In my mental model state is like an especial property inside the box.
+It's independent of everything else that happens within it.
+It will get a default value on the first render and always be up to date with the latest value.
 That's the biggest difference between variables and state.

 --- Image of state in the box ---